gal333t/portfolio-website/README.md

 ### Updated Version 2.1

-Coming soon....
-A blog!
-One of the others features I want to add is a page showcasing some screenshots of my work (both when they were in development and current).
-Will either be in this updated version or the next.
+And here we go, the Blog has begun!
+More to come, stay tuned.
+Going to be writing about my experience in the course & learning all these new skills.

 ### What I want to add:

 - Mobile responsiveness, specifically for the navbar (maybe turning it into a Bootstrap collapsible navbar? )
 - Adjust the colour scheme, I love dark mode so the darkness appeals to me but it needs a little colour to it
-- Add some flair, some images perhaps?
-A link that showcases some screenshots of my projects in all different stages of development
+- A page showcasing some screenshots of my work (both when they were in development and current)
 - An admin login page only I can access and add more project entries too.
 Not sure the best way to do this and not have it visible to everyone..
 One of the few downsides to a SPA (in my opinion).
 Open to suggestions.